 The Baroque frescoes painted by Dionís Vidal at San Nicolás Church at the end of the 17th century have recovered their former pictorial glory, thanks to the restoration project carried out jointly by the Universitat Politècnica de València and the Archbishopric of the city, with the support of the Hortensia Herrero Foundation.

-These frescoes are one of the assets of greater artistic and cultural interest of Comunitat Valenciana.
+These frescoes are one of the assets of greater artistic and cultural interest of the Valencian Community.
 The agreement to undertake their restoration was signed at the end of last year, and the first results of the work developed to date have been presented today, Friday.

 The project began with a first phase of diagnosis, which analysed the state of conservation of the frescoes and the rest of the ornamentation of the nave of the church.
 In this document, the specialists spoke of a “worrying deterioration as a whole”: the paintings were suffering from a generalised darkening of the surface and had part of their polychromy altered, whitish areas and irregular spots.